Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Reagan wasn't really a conservative.

-There are moderate centrists, and that's what this party needs to always be.
+And that's what this party needs to always be.

 That's how this party will win.

-But in this case, if my reality check proves out, and if indeed my scenario proves to be the case that McCain wins and wins big over Obama, and does so by attracting liberal Democrats and independents and all that, there's gonna be one factor that nobody will concede nor admit to on the Republican side, and that will be Operation Chaos.
+But in this case, if my reality check proves out, and if indeed my scenario proves to be the case that McCain wins and wins big over Obama and does so by attracting liberal Democrats and independents and all that, there's going to be one factor that nobody will concede nor admit to on the Republican side.

 And Operation Chaos was the brainchild, the brilliantly conceived and so far flawlessly executed strategy of the nation's leading conservative media voice.

-The fact is it would never have happened if it does happen, if the Republican Party had been left to its own devices, because the Republican Party, as of now, is not willing to go after either Hillary or Obama.
+The fact is it would never have happened, if it does happen, if the Republican Party had been left to its own devices because the Republican Party, as of now, is not willing to go after either Hillary or Obama.

 They are scared to death to do it.